This homemade vanilla extract recipe is really simple to make and a great alternative to pricey store-bought vanilla or imitation vanilla.

 I love to add pure vanilla extract to smoothies, dairy-free coconut yogurt, cookies, whipped coconut cream, and any other treat I want to have a rich flavor.

 Vanilla also makes a great gift which is why I make it in small bottles.
+Learn how to make vanilla below!

 Is Homemade Vanilla Extract Better?